ibexa/documentation-developer/docs/update_and_migration/migrate_to_ibexa_dxp/migrating_from_ez_publish.md

 If you're coming directly from legacy (4.x), you need to follow the best practice 5.x Platform migration path and do the following:

-- Rewrite custom Field Types for the new Platform stack.
-Alternatively you can use Null Field Type as a dummy implementation for the custom Field Types that you don't want to migrate.
-Using Null Field Type will prevent errors from the Platform Stack, see [Null Field Type Reference](nullfield.md)
+- Rewrite custom field types for the new Platform stack.
+Alternatively you can use Null field type as a dummy implementation for the custom field types that you don't want to migrate.
+Using Null field type prevents errors from the Platform Stack, see [Null field type Reference](nullfield.md)
 - Rewrite custom web front end to use the new Platform/Symfony stack, see [Beginner Tutorial](beginner_tutorial.md)
 - Rewrite custom admin modules to use the new Platform/Symfony stack
     - And if you do this while on 5.x, you can use several of the [available legacy migration features](https://doc.ez.no/display/EZP/Legacy+code+and+features) to make the new code appear in legacy admin